quintel/documentation/docs/main/cost-insulation-costs.md

 * Total per residence: €23,910
 * *Total insulation costs: €23,910,000*

-In some cases the default typical heat demand for new housing stock is already lower compared to existing houses.
-This does not by itself incur insulation costs, unless you insulate these houses further by moving the insulation slider for _New residences_ above 0%.
-In that case, the insulation costs are calculated using the higher costs category.
-For new terraced houses, for example, that would be €157 per kWh/m<sup>2</sup> of further typical heat demand reduction.

 ## Buildings
 The insulation costs for buildings follow the same procedure as described above for households.
 The costs figure for buildings are based on the _tussenwoning_ figures from the Ecofys report, i.e.: